 Water Spill: Stop leak if you can do it without risk.
 Confine the spill immediately with booms.
 Warn other shipping.
-Remove from the surface by skimming or with suitable absorbents.
-Seek the advice of a specialist before using dispersants.
+Skim from surface.

 Water spill and land spill recommendations are based on the most likely spill scenario for this material; however, geographic conditions, wind, temperature, (and in the case of a water spill) wave and current direction and speed may greatly influence the appropriate action to be taken.
 For this reason, local experts should be consulted.
 Note: Local regulations may prescribe or limit action to be taken.